Skip to main content

 Tutorial: Use BQL to find all active hosts

 Many pages in your Brinqa Platform support the use of BQL, including the pages under Inventory, Findings, Explorer, or Remediation.
-For example, to use BQL to find all of your compliant and active hosts, follow these steps:
+For example, to use BQL to find all of your compliant and confirmed active hosts, follow these steps:

 1. Navigate to Inventory > Hosts.